cizydorczyk/Epi-of-MSSA-with-B-lactam-inoculum-effects-in-CF/README.md

 This is a respository for the manuscript "Epidemiology and impact of methicillin-sensitive Staphylococcus aureus with β-lactam antibiotic inoculum effects in adults with cystic fibrosis".

-The python script used to get blaZ types is found here.
+The sa17 python script was used to extract *blaZ* sequences from Bakta annotations.

+The sa16 script was used to type individual *blaZ* genes.